tagoro9/fotingo/README.md

  * `fotingo --help` - to display usage information.
  * `fotingo start <issue-id>` - to start working on an issue.
  * `fotingo review` - to submit the current issue for review.
-Additional options available by using `fotingo review -h`
+Additional options available (e.g. adding labels, not using an issue tracker) by using `fotingo review -h`

 As of today, SSH  is the only supported authorization type for communicating with Github.
 Your SSH key should be loaded into the SSH agent (i.e. `ssh-add -k path-to-private-key`).
 Otherwise, the tool will enter an infinite loop and hang.